jdgarcia01/Tidy_Data/code_book.md

 More information about the files is available in `README.txt`.
 More information about the features is available in `features_info.txt`.

-### Data files that were not used

-This analysis was performed using only the files above, and did not use the raw signal data.
-Therefore, the data files in the "Inertial Signals" folders were ignored.

 ### Processing steps

 1. All of the relevant data files were read into data frames, appropriate column headers were added, and the training and test sets were combined into a single data set.